johnpottergr/johnpottergr.github.io/blog/5-21-2025-vibe-coding-democratizes-creativity.md

 ## My Foray Into Vibe Coding

 My own experience speaks to this.
 When I had to collaborate with a client on GitHub a few months back, I quickly became acquainted with Visual Studio Code’s integrated terminal.
 Shortly afterward, I began using Docusaurus to build a professional website.
 It was surprisingly intuitive to understand what was needed.
-As Lucille Ball once remarked, “the more things you do, the more you can do”
+And with time, I became more adventurous and willing to overcome coding obstacles.
+Lucille Ball was right, “the more things you do, the more you can do”

 Not being able to write React code from scratch was hardly a problem.
 With LLMs guiding me, I could follow the structure and purpose of each file, even if I couldn’t explain every line.
 My foray into vibe coding might have ended there if I hadn’t stumbled across an article about assembling tools into a full-stack AI-agentic app.
 It was intriguing enough that I decided to try it myself, with vibe coding as my go-to.